 No one knows where they came from.

-A few years back, the world suffered through an ecological calamity.
+A few years back, the world experienced an ecological calamity.
 Those that remain simply remember it as “the Event.”

 Humanity was facing a slow extinction in the face of this environmental collapse.
 That’s when the first sightings started trickling in: dinosaurs walking along the north shores of Lake Superior.
 People started calling it Extinction Coast.

 The dinosaurs began filling ecological niches and roles vacated by species humanity had wiped out.
 And they also started spreading.
 Now, it’s not uncommon to see a Stegosaurus in the suburbs or a Velociraptor in your back yard.

 Extinction Coast prints can be found in my online store, here.